Finkch/picotron-gui/README.md

 ### other ways of giving containers functionality

 Brains allow easy functionality that is able to reference the data within a container.
 If container data is not needed, then containers have many abstract update methods that can be overridden.
 A few of these are listed in [more on container](#more-on-containers).

-## other files

-There are two other files present in this library: `vec.lua` and `kmb.lua`.
-These better fit into an external library directory, but they are included within this library so no dependencies had to be imported.
-`vec.lua` is a class for a 2D vector.
-This library was created before I realised vectors were supported through userdata.
-`kmb.lua` is used to track user-inputs.
-While `kmb.lua` can handle both keyboard and mouse, only the mouse portion is used by necrodancer.
-It is used to detect things like mouse click events on buttons and sliders.